axel-bernal/CraiG/README.md

 each case.
 Performance of the mpi vertion will vary but will usually stay competitive when compared to the single processor version.

-### The environment variable CRAIG_HOME needs to be set permanently
+### Set environment variables
-to the root directory of the installation directory.
+CRAIG_HOME needs to be set permanently to the root directory of the installation directory.
 To do this the .bashrc or .bash_profile files located in the $HOME directory need to be edited.

 To continue the installation this command (in bash only) may be run:
 ```